 Famous Mountains, like the Rwenzori Mountains in the west (once called the Mountains of the Moon), Mount Elgon in the East, once the highest Mountain in Africa, bordering Kenya, and several others are found in Uganda.

-Not so much known about Mt Elgon is, that this mountain has the biggest caldera on this planet.
+Not so popular about Mt Elgon is, that this mountain has the biggest caldera on this planet.
 Mount Elgon is a great opportunity for hikers to climb to the summit at 4321 meters above sea level.
-There are several rivers coming from this mountain, creating waterfalls, of which the Sipi Falls are among the famos ones.
+There are several rivers coming from this mountain, creating waterfalls, of which the Sipi Falls are among the famous ones.
 Even hot springs can be found there.

 Uganda is a very green country.
 Many rivers are flowing through the land providing water for the vegetation and the inhabitants of Uganda.